 To join Peace Movement Aotearoa, or to go on our mailing list (you do not have to be a member to receive information from us), simply print off this form, fill it in and post it to us; or email Peace Movement Aotearoa with the subject heading 'Join email list'.

-If you can contribute to our work, you can make a donation by direct credit, internet banking, credit card or cheque, or become a pledger and give a regular donation for peace.
-Peace Movement Aotearoa is an IRD approved donee organisation, and we send a tax rebate receipt for all donations.
+If you can contribute to our work, you can make a donation by direct credit or internet banking, or you can become a pledger and give a regular donation for peace.